 3 mm - for cast iron of perlitic structure;

-for media with low corrosivity, corrosion addition c may be reduced on agreement with the Register.
+for media with low corrosivity, corrosion addition c may be reduced.

 2.3.8 The wall thickness of steel, copper, copper and titanium alloys pipes shall not be less than indicated in Table 2.3.8.